-5. Update your faculty website and create professional website with the bibliographic entries of your articles and links to the articles in the Journal website.
+5. Update your faculty website and create a professional website with the bibliographic entries of your articles and links to the articles in the Journal website.

 Creating a personal professional website with your research findings, achievements, publications and ambitions gives people a better sense of who you are.
 Post videos or images to create a buzz around posters or conference presentations.
-Always include links to your articles, and link to your website in your email signature, and on all of your online and social media profiles, to get maximum exposure.
-You can also add links to your academic social networks, Facebook, LinkedIn, Twitter and other accounts.
+Always include links to your articles and link to your website in your email signature, and on all of your online and social media profiles, to get maximum exposure.
+You can also add links to your academic social networks, Facebook, LinkedIn, Twitter, and other accounts.

 6. Blogs are proven to be effective in promoting your research and having an impact.
 You can promote in-depth conversation via your blog and build credibility by sharing information and responding to feedback from other researchers.
 Blogs require a regular time commitment.

 Create keywords that are mentioned in your article and link to your research when blogging within your research community.
 This will ensure your content comes up on search engines and such.
 Blogs are a good way of introducing new research and also for participating in conversations happening within your field of research.
-Ensure you comment on other posts, and include links to other blogs etc., ensuring you are an active participant in the discussion rather than just turning to a blog when you need some advertising.
+Ensure you comment on other posts, and include links to other blogs, etc., ensuring you are an active participant in the discussion rather than just turning to a blog when you need some advertising.

 You can also install the free Altmetric Bookmarklet to see if anyone has mentioned your own research (or even other research published in your field) in a blog post – simply drag the Bookmarklet to your browser bar and click it while viewing your article on the publisher’s site to bring up the Altmetric data.